Kellswork/agirl.codes/posts/complete-guide-build-react-forms-with-usestate-hook.md

 When you submit the form, the `contacts` state is updated with the new form state.

-Now that we have an array of contacts, let's display each conctact info in a `ContacList` component.
+Now that we have an array of contacts, let's display each contact info in a `ContactList` component.

 #### Pass `Contacts` state data as props to a React component.